digiv3rse/assets/docs/authentication/onboarding.md

 ### 4. Optional Next Steps

-After the transaction is indexed by Lens API we recommend the following next steps:
+After the transaction is indexed by DiGi API we recommend the following next steps:

 Fetch the newly minted profile.
 Authenticate the profile with the API.
 Update the Profile Metadata.
 The steps you choose to implement depend on your application's needs.

-The complete onboarding script using the JavaScript SDK can be found in the examples folder of the [Lens SDK GitHub repository](https://github.com/digiv3rse/sdk).
+The complete onboarding script using the JavaScript SDK can be found in the examples folder of the [DiGi SDK GitHub repository](https://github.com/digiv3rse/sdk).

 ## Credited Onboarding

 For applications with unique onboarding requirements, a credit system for onboarding is available to cater to these needs.

-Recognized app builders are granted an initial number of credits by the Lens Protocol team.
+Recognized app builders are granted an initial number of credits by the DiGi Protocol team.
 These credits can be used to mint new Profile in behalf of the app new users.
 Each credit used reduces the total number of credits available to the app.

 📘
-If you choose to charge users for onboarding with this integration, you must align with the Lens Protocol fees, which are 8 MATIC for crypto payments or 10 USD for fiat payments.
+If you choose to charge users for onboarding with this integration, you must align with the DiGi Protocol fees, which are 8 MATIC for crypto payments or 10 USD for fiat payments.
-If you're interested in obtaining credits for your app, please reach out to the Lens Protocol team via this form.
+If you're interested in obtaining credits for your app, please reach out to the DiGi Protocol team via this form.

 Below are the PermissionlessCreator contract features that can be utilized to mint new Profiles using credits.